microsoft/mimalloc/readme.md

 ### Releases

+Note: the `v2.x` beta has a new algorithm for managing internal mimalloc pages that tends to use reduce memory usage and fragmentation compared to mimalloc `v1.x` (especially for large workloads).
+Should otherwise have similar performance (see [below](#performance)); please report if you observe any significant performance regression.

 * 2021-06-17, `v1.7.2`, `v2.0.2` (beta): support M1, better installation layout on Linux, fix
-  thread_id on Android, prefer 2-6TiB area for aligned allocation to work better on pre-window 8, various small fixes.
+  thread_id on Android, prefer 2-6TiB area for aligned allocation to work better on pre-windows 8, various small fixes.

 * 2021-04-06, `v1.7.1`, `v2.0.1` (beta): fix bug in arena allocation for huge pages, improved aslr on large allocations, initial M1 support (still experimental).

-* 2021-01-31, `v2.0.0`: beta release 2.0: new algorithm for managing internal mimalloc pages that tends to use reduce memory usage and fragmentation compared to mimalloc v1 (especially for large workloads).
-Should otherwise have similar performance (see [below](#performance)); please report if you observe any significant performance regression.
+* 2021-01-31, `v2.0.0`: beta release 2.0: new slice algorithm for managing internal mimalloc pages.

 * 2021-01-31, `v1.7.0`: stable release 1.7: support explicit user provided memory regions, more precise statistics, improve macOS overriding, initial support for Apple M1, improved DragonFly support, faster memcpy on Windows, various small fixes.